No. 19 Kentucky outlasts rival No. 3 Louisville 78-70 in OT

+“I was just saying, ‘we’re good,’” said Maxey, who made 9 of 14 shots with four 3-pointers.
+“Trailing by three points with two minutes left, we had a lot of time and lot of possessions.
+We just had to get stops.”

+The overtime was the first in a regular-season game between the schools and the first since Louisville won 80-68 on March 26, 1983 in the NCAA Tournament.

-Maxey’s free throws capped a career-best 27-point performance while Richards had 10 rebounds to end a two-game losing streak by the Wildcats (9-3).
-Quickley had 18 points for Kentucky, which shot 46% for its 10 win over Louisville in 13 meetings.
+The Wildcats ended a two-game losing streak in which Utah and Ohio State both shot 50% or better against them in Las Vegas.
+Quickley had 18 points for Kentucky, which shot 46% for its 11th win over Louisville in 13 meetings.

+“This was a great win for us,” Wildcats coach John Calipari said.

 BIG PICTURE